bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 2. The general assumption that if a user interferes with the work of others (e.g., by blocking compute slots) then this happens accidentally.
     - Please do not do this.
     - If you see this happening try to contact the user yourself (use `getent passswd $USER` to find out the user's office contact details).
-    - Send an email to hpc-helpdesk@bihealth.de if you need administrative intervention.
+    - Send an email to hpc-helpdesk@bih-charite.de if you need administrative intervention.
 3. All users must be subscribed to the cluster mailing list (they are subscribed automatically when the account is created).
-4. When leaving please send an email to hpc-helpdesk@bihealth.de such that we can shutdown your account in an organized fashion.
+4. When leaving please send an email to hpc-helpdesk@bih-charite.de such that we can shutdown your account in an organized fashion.
    We also need to arrange for cleaning up your data.
 5. The cluster mailing list bih-cluster@charite.de is the primary contact channel for announcements by administration to users.
    Users must be subscribed to the mailing list.